+The Licensee shall not, without the prior written approval of the IEC, use the IECEx Conformity Mark in conjunction with any other brand, trademark or distinctive word, name, logo, mark or sign.

+The Licensee undertakes not at any time to attack, question or deny the validity of the IECEx Conformity Mark or the trademark and domain name registrations or applications of the same, and it shall not knowingly do anything which would or might invalidate any of the said registrations or applications.

-The Licensee shall use the IECEx Conformity Mark, or claim by implication that it is licensed to use it, only in respect of those Products listed in IECEx Certificates of Conformity covered under the Licence
+The Licensee shall use the IECEx Conformity Mark, or claim by implication that it is licensed to use it, only in respect of those Equipment listed in IECEx Certificates of Conformity covered under the License

 The Licensee shall not use the IECEx Conformity Mark, or make any statement with reference to the IECEx Conformity Mark, that in the opinion of the issuing ExCB or IEC is misleading or could bring the ExCB or IEC into disrepute.

+The Licensee undertakes not to use on or in connection with any goods and services, any trademarks so nearly resembling the IECEx Conformity Mark as to be likely to cause deception, confusion or mistake.

-The Licensee shall on request give to the ExCB any information as to the use of the IECEx Conformity Mark which the ExCB may require and will render any assistance reasonably required by the ExCB issuing the Licence, or the IEC with respect to the protection of the IECEx Conformity Mark or in prosecuting any misuse.
+The Licensee shall on request give to the ExCB any information as to the use of the IECEx Conformity Mark which the ExCB may require and will render any assistance reasonably required by the ExCB issuing the License, or the IEC with respect to the protection of the IECEx Conformity Mark or in prosecuting any misuse.

-The Licensee shall, as soon as it becomes aware, inform the ExCB issuing the Licence of any third party activity which amounts or may amount to an infringement of the ExCB’s or the IEC’s rights in relation to the IECEx Conformity Mark
+The Licensee shall, as soon as it becomes aware, inform the ExCB issuing the License of any third party activity which amounts or may amount to an infringement of the ExCB’s or the IEC’s rights in relation to the IECEx Conformity Mark

-The Licensee shall inform its customers and agents that any modification or alteration to the Product may invalidate the IECEx Conformity Mark, and shall inform the issuing ExCB of any modification or alteration of the Product as soon as such modification or alteration comes to the Licensee’s attention.
+The Licensee shall inform its customers and agents that any modification or alteration to the Equipment may invalidate the IECEx Conformity Mark, and shall inform the issuing ExCB of any modification or alteration of the Product as soon as such modification or alteration comes to the Licensee’s attention.

-The Licensee acknowledges that the ExCB issuing the licence shall have the conduct of all proceedings relating to the IECEx Conformity Mark, and the Licensee will at the request of the issuing ExCB or IEC give full co-operation in any action, claim or proceedings brought or threatened in respect of the IECEx Conformity Mark.
+The Licensee acknowledges that the ExCB issuing the license shall have the conduct of all legal proceedings relating to the IECEx Conformity Mark, and the Licensee will at the request of the issuing ExCB or IEC give full co-operation in any action, claim or proceedings brought or threatened in respect of the IECEx Conformity Mark.

-The Licensee shall not dispose of, sub-licence, assign, transfer or otherwise deal with the Licence or any part of it, nor confer any privileges, benefits or rights (if any) arising therefrom otherwise than in accordance with these Conditions.
+The Licensee shall not dispose of, sub-licence, assign, transfer or otherwise deal with the License or any part of it, nor confer any privileges, benefits or rights (if any) arising therefrom otherwise than in accordance with these Conditions.

 The Licensee may allow a third party to use the IECEx Conformity Mark in the third party’s advertising or promotion if the Licensee:

-(a) if it has obtained the prior written approval of the issuing ExCB;
+(a) has obtained the prior written approval of the issuing ExCB;

 (b) has paid to the issuing ExCB the appropriate fee as decided by the issuing ExCB; and

-(c) maintains full control over the third party and facilitates any surveillance assessments of the third party by the issuing ExCB
+(c) maintains full control over the third party to ensure that the IECEx Conformity Mark is used in compliance to the present Conditions and IECEx Conformity Mark Rules, IECEx 04 and facilitates any surveillance assessments of the third party by the issuing ExCB

 The ExCB may refuse to allow a Licensee from permitting a third party from using the IECEx Conformity Mark, where the ExCB determines that the conditions of the IECEx Conformity Mark License Scheme may be compromised.